Approaching Kasteleyn transition in frustrated quantum Heisenberg antiferromagnets: End Matter

 The density of string excitations in this limit is

 \paragraph{Sampling of CTMRG snapshots} To visualize the nature of excitations across different temperature regimes, we show representative CTMRG snapshots of the EMDM in a finite $122\times 66$ region sampled from the Boltzmann distribution while averaging over all possible environments outside the central region \cite{uedaSnapshotObservation2D2005,rufino2025topologicaldevilsstaircaseconstrained}.
-Representative configurations are shown in Fig.~\ref{fig:snap}.
-Well below $T_{\rm K}$ the system is nearly string-free, consistent with a frozen DTS.
+Representative configurations are shown in Fig.~\ref{fig:snap}; the first and last panels of the top row of Fig.~\ref{fig:snap} are reproduced in Fig.~\ref{fig:snapmain} with additional zooms.
 In agreement with the dependence of the monomer energy on $J_2$, snapshots at larger $J_2$ display a higher density of monomer defects already at low temperatures.
 Around $T \simeq T_{\rm K}$, isolated strings proliferate, as expected for the Kasteleyn mechanism, but in the presence of monomers these strings are terminated into finite segments, turning the transition into a sharp crossover.
 With increasing temperature (or larger $J_2$), the monomer density rises further, shortening the average string length and generating a dense network of finite strings.